 Mind the (Retirement Income) Gap

-Retirement Expenditure Guidelines Report (2024)
+New Zealand Retirement Expenditure Guidelines (2025)

-Every year, Massey University’s Financial Education Centre releases a report showing the typical expenditure for retirees and the income required to cover those expenses.
-The report is based on data collected by Statistics New Zealand as part of its Household Expenditure Survey (HES).
-Massey’s 2024 Retirement Expenditure Guidelines are based on data from the 2022/23 HES, which captures expenditure patterns of retired households in New Zealand, with adjustments for inflation to reflect costs as of June 2024.
-You can read the full report here.
+The REGs are based on data collected by Statistics New Zealand as part of its Household Expenditure Survey (HES).
+The 2025 Guidelines are derived from the 2022/23 HES, which captures expenditure patterns of retired households in New Zealand, with adjustments for inflation to reflect costs as of June 2025.

 The report considers single-person and two-person households separately, as well as two geographical areas: Metro, which includes our main cities of Auckland, Wellington and Christchurch, and Provincial, which covers the rest of New Zealand.
 It also distinguishes between a ‘No Frills’ lifestyle which reflects a basic standard of living and a more comfortable retirement with ‘Choices’, which includes some luxuries or treats, such as meals out and a larger budget for food like fresh fruit and meat.

-What did the report find?
+What did the 2025 Update find?

-The smallest income gap was $44.78 a week for a one-person provincial household on a no-frills budget, increasing to a gap of $940.67 a week for a two-person household living with choices in a main city.
-The estimated lump sum needed to fund these gaps ranges from $48,000 to $1,142,000 respectively (based on a life expectancy of 90 years).
+• The income gap was $42 a week for a one-person provincial household on a no-frills budget and $950 a week for a two-person household living with choices in a main city.

 Curious about the income gap you might face based on your circumstances?
 Check out the table below for insights.